Cavapoos

 Socializing

 It is very important to socialize your Cavapoo from a young age so they can be accustomed to different things.
-Cavapoos are both friendly and curious about all kinds of things, they are happy and want to stay by your side any and everywhere you go!
+Cavapoos are both friendly and curious, they are happy and want to stay by your side any and everywhere you go!
 Socialization is simply exposing your puppy to new things.
 This includes: children and adults, loud or unusual noises (such as a vacuum cleaner), other animals (from dogs and cats to squirrels or birds you might see on a walk), different environments, traveling in the car or otherwise, etc.

 If you have children at home, you should talk to them before bringing your puppy home.
 They need to know that the puppy is fragile and may be scared for many reasons and need to get used to their new environment, so they need to be calm and quiet around their new puppy at first.
 Tell them at first, they need to pet the puppy gently and not try picking it up yet.
 Have them sit on the floor and let the puppy approach them, you want to do this at first until the puppy is more comfortable.
 When your puppy approaches your children, they can pet it and talk to them softly, you can also offer the puppy treats to reward good behavior!
 If the puppy is reacting well to your children, they can hold them, but puppies are fragile so this should be done while they are sitting down.
 If your puppy ever seems scared, you should give it some space to calm down and relax before trying again later.
 Let your children know that it may take some time to get used to them and the new environment.